InjectiveLabs/docs/source/includes/_derivativesrpc.md

 ## Market

-Get details of a derivative market
+Get details of a derivative market.

 ### Request Parameters